 In order for data usage labels to effectively support data compliance, data usage policies must be implemented.
 Data usage policies are rules that describe the kinds of marketing actions that you are allowed to, or restricted from, performing on data within Experience Platform.

 Once data usage labels have been applied, data stewards can create policies using the Policy Service API or the Experience Platform user interface.
+For more information on data usage policies and marketing actions, see the policies overview.

 All data usage policies (including core policies provided by Adobe) are disabled by default.
 In order for an individual policy to be considered for enforcement, you must manually enable that policy.